seL4/rfcs/src/proposed/0150-cheri-support.md

 sel4_libs, sel4_project_libs, util_libs, sel4test, sel4bench, muslc, and
 sel4runtime.
 No plans to support CAmkES, Microkit, device driver framework, or VMMs at the moment, but might do if time allows.

+It is also required to be able to run legacy non-CHERI code side-by-side with memory-safe CHERI C userspace code at the same time.
+For example, there could be a configuration in which we have formally verified isolation between a legacy 64-bit Arm VM and a hardened CHERI-enabled task (eg VMM) or VM.

 ## Drawbacks